rishavnathpati/Power-Of-2-Image-Resizer/docs/index.md

-# GameImageResizer Documentation
+# Power Of 2 Image Resizer Documentation

-Welcome to the GameImageResizer documentation.
+Welcome to the Power Of 2 Image Resizer documentation.
 This tool helps you resize images to the nearest power of 2 dimensions, making them suitable for use in game engines.

 ## Table of Contents